rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 I am a concerned Haskeller who loves and adores this language.

-To all my readers: thank you for reading my posts and for the constructive comments and encouragements.
+To all my readers: thank you for reading my posts and for your constructive comments and for your encouragement.